The Benefits of Building Credit as a Student

 Use Credit Cards For Emergency Purposes Only

 Once you have been approved for a credit card, you need to work on the credit building process.
 First, you must make sure that you don’t impulse buy and max out your card.
-Most college students have limited means, so you want to make sure you don’t overspend.
+Most college students have limited means, so you want to make sure you avoid overspending into your twenties.
 Try to keep your card for emergencies only.
 A new purse or a video game doesn’t constitute an emergency.

 Building college student credit means that it is a slow and steady process.
 Did you know that your new credit card won’t be rated until you have six months of payment history?
 The goal is to pay off the balance on the card each month and keep your credit utilization low.
 A credit card can be a great tool for those who learn how to use it properly.